Taking Chances (song): Critical reception

-"Taking Chances" received critical acclaim.
-Bill Lamb of About.com wrote that "Dion's vocals are commanding and powerful."
-He also said: "The song opens the album and announces new directions in a truly exciting fashion," though he was disappointed with most of the following songs on the album.
-Chuck Taylor of Billboard wrote about the song that "it is destined for AC's top 10."
-Sarah Rodman from The Boston Globe wrote that "it builds from an acoustic strum into the kind of pleasant radio-ready crunch that Michelle Branch would recognize."
-Tammy La Gorce of Amazon.com called it a "hopeful, heartfelt track, which unfolds into an anthemic power ballad midway through, may be the best one."
-Nick Levine wrote a positive review for Digital Spy, describing the song: "It begins in surprisingly restrained fashion, with Dion crooning softly over a near-acoustic musical backdrop, but the soft rock bombast kicks in soon enough.
-The guitars surge tastefully; the drums thump like they belong on a Phil Collins solo record and Dion plays the banshee to perfection."
+"Taking Chances" received positive reviews from music critics.
+Bill Lamb of About.com praised Dion's "commanding and powerful" vocal performance, noting that the track "opens the album and announces new directions in a truly exciting fashion," even if he considered the remainder of the album less consistent.

+Chuck Taylor of Billboard described the single as "destined for AC's top 10", while Sarah Rodman of The Boston Globe wrote that the song "builds from an acoustic strum into the kind of pleasant radio-ready crunch that Michelle Branch would recognize".

+Tammy La Gorce of Amazon.com described the recording as a "hopeful, heartfelt track" that evolves into an anthemic power ballad.
+Nick Levine of Digital Spy wrote that the song "begins in surprisingly restrained fashion" before shifting into "soft rock bombast," with guitars that "surge tastefully" and drums reminiscent of a Phil Collins solo record.

-About.com's Bill Lamb listed as one of the Top 20 Pop Songs of 2007.
-He went to say that "She moves into slightly more rocking territory in highly tasteful fashion.
-Some pop fans may take a second look at Celine after hearing this track."
-The song was nominated for the category Single of the Year at the Juno Awards of 2009.
-Stephen Thomas Erlewine of AllMusic highlighted this song.
-Edna Gundersen from USA Today wrote, "She dials back the bombast on the title track, a midtempo rocker."
-Also Edna Gundersen from USA Today and Chris Willman of Entertainment Weekly have put this song on their "Download this" lists.
+Lamb later placed "Taking Chances" on his list of the Top 20 Pop Songs of 2007, remarking that Dion "moves into slightly more rocking territory in highly tasteful fashion" and suggesting that the track might encourage some listeners to reconsider her catalogue.

+Stephen Thomas Erlewine of AllMusic singled out the song in his review.
+Edna Gundersen of USA Today wrote that Dion "dials back the bombast on the title track, a midtempo rocker".
+Gundersen and Chris Willman of Entertainment Weekly also included the song on their "Download this" lists.